gajananan/integrity-shield-testscenario/03_policy-scenarios/04_CHANGE_POLICY_INVALID_SIGNER.md

    ```
 ### 5. Run the following command

-   Confirm two annotations started with "integrityshield.io" are attached to `community/CM-Configuration-Management/policy-integrity-shield.yaml`
+   Confirm signature annotations started with "integrityshield.io" are attached to `community/CM-Configuration-Management/policy-integrity-shield.yaml`

    [Command]
    ```